in2code-de/powermail/Documentation/ForAdministrators/Installation/Index.rst

       Main functions and settings for all powermail forms.

  - :Field:
-      Add Demo CSS (powermail)
+      Powermail_Frontend (powermail)
    :Description:
-      If you want to include a default CSS-File for forms and lists, add this template.
+      If you want to use show mails in frontend (Pi2), choose this template.

  - :Field:
-      Powermail_Frontend (powermail)
+      Add classes and CSS based on bootstrap (powermail)
    :Description:
-      If you want to use powermail_frontend (Pi2), choose this template.
+      If you want to add default bootstrap classes to all forms, pages and fields in frontend, you should add this static template.
+Note: If you want to add bootstrap.css from powermail, see constant editor.

  - :Field:
       Marketing Information (powermail)
    :Description:
       If you want to see some marketing information about your visitors, you have to add this Template to your root Template.
 An AJAX function (needs jQuery) sends basic information to a powermail script (Visitors Country, Page Funnel, etc...).
-Since powermail 2.1.x you can use static_filecache, because we removed the USER_INT function.